essenbee/delay/README.md

 # delay
-A VST Plugin implementing a Delay Effect
+A VST Plugin implementing a Delay/Chrous/Flanger Effect